l0r3zz/sloblackswan/content/grey_swan_section/grey_swan_section.md

 Your system is slowly degrading.
 Your SLOs show warning signs.
 Your error budget is being consumed by small issues.
 But you're still "within tolerance," so you do nothing.
 What you're actually doing is moving closer to the edge of your probability distribution, making the "unlikely" event increasingly likely.

+Let's split the feedback loop into "the mechanism" and "the demo".
+The mechanism is the part you're actually living inside of.

 ```python
 # The feedback loop in action
 import math

 class GreySwanRiskAmplification:
     """
     How ignored warnings make Grey Swans more probable.